YesmynameisPerry/MorsecodeGUI/README.md

 There's a word called `exitword` in 'config.py'.
 Type it to close the program.
 If you don't want it to be the default of `quit` (because people might type it accidentally), feel free to change it to something else.

+Hitting escape also closes the program if the `escapetoclose` value in 'config.py' is `True`.
+Set it to `False` (case sensitive) to disable

 ### Change the colours:
 All colours are represented in the 'config.py' file, inside parentheses with an rgb format, and look like this: `(126,255,0)` Each number represents the red, green, and blue values of a colour in that order, and can be any number in the range from 0 to 255 (inclusive).